 GPS vehicle management system that is used to monitor the movements of any automobile.
-Commonly used by parents to observe teen driving behaviors, businesses to monitor employee driving activity and police agencies to conduct surveillance.
-Car GPS Tracker.
+Commonly used by parents to observe teen driving behaviours, businesses to monitor employee driving activity and police agencies to conduct surveillance.

-The behavior or act of acquiring, observing or recording data or information related to the activities of another in a secret fashion.
-Private investigators and police departments have an fundamental need to gather information in a covert way, making vehicle tracking systems very popular among security professionals and law enforcement.
+The behaviour or act of acquiring, observing or recording data or information related to the activities of another in a secret fashion.
+Private investigators and police departments have a fundamental need to gather information in a covert way, making vehicle tracking systems very popular among security professionals and law enforcement.

-Form of computer program that has controlling power over a device or GPS unit.
+A form of the computer program that has controlling power over a device or GPS unit.
 When GPS tracking devices are connected to a personal computer it may be necessary or required to load new drivers to ensure proper system operation.

 External GPS Antenna

-The process of overseeing and managing numerous mobile assets and vehicles of a single company in an effort to improve routing, driver safety, customer service and over all company efficiency.
-Having remote access to all vehicles operating in the field provides companies a way to safeguard equipment, control employee routes more effectively and reduce the costs associated with fuel consumption.
+The process of overseeing and managing numerous mobile assets and vehicles of a single company in an effort to improve routeing, driver safety, customer service and over all company efficiency.
+Having remote access to all vehicles operating in the field provides companies with a way to safeguard equipment, control employee routes more effectively and reduces the costs associated with fuel consumption.